Guldborg

 Latitude

-Ports at the northern exit of the Guldborg Sound.
+Harbors at the northern end of the Guldborg Sound

 NV Cruising Guide